 “National Women’s Day is a South African public holiday celebrated annually on 9 August.
-The day commemorates the 1956 march of approximately 20,000 women to the Union Buildings in Pretoria to petition against the country’s pass laws that required South Africans defined as “black” under The Population Registration Act to carry an internal passport, known as a pass, that served to maintain population segregation, control urbanisation, and manage migrant labour during the apartheid era.
+The day commemorates the 1956 march of approximately 20,000 women to the Union Buildings in Pretoria to petition against the country’s pass laws that required South Africans defined as “black” under The Population Registration Act to carry an internal passport, known as a pass, that served to maintain population segregation, control urbanization, and manages migrant labor during the apartheid era.

-The march was led by Lilian Ngoyi, Helen Joseph, Rahima Moosa and Sophia Williams.
-Other participants included Frances Baard, a statue of whom was unveiled by Northern Cape Premier Hazel Jenkins in Kimberley (Frances Baard District Municipality) on National Women’s Day 2009.
+The march was led by Lilian Ngoyi, Helen Joseph, Rahima Moosa, and Sophia Williams.
+Other participants included Frances Baard, a statue unveiled by Northern Cape Premier Hazel Jenkins in Kimberley (Frances Baard District Municipality) on National Women’s Day 2009.
 The women left 14,000 petitions at the office doors of prime minister J.G.
 Strijdom.

 |Moms and babies.|

-What a significant day for South African women!
-We wish the very best for each and every woman as they are reminded of this important period in time celebrate together.
+What an important day for South African women!
+We wish the very best for every woman as they are reminded of this critical period in time to celebrate together.

 We’d heard about this important day of celebration but had no idea some stores would be closed or open for only short spans of time.
 After keeping an eye out, we managed to get into the store during the one-hour-open period and purchase a few toiletries for our upcoming trip.